captainys/public/src/FM7/util/RS232CDiskBios/readme_e.txt

 To use this program you need a working Fujitsu FM-7 hardware.
 I am not talking about an emulator.
 I am talking about an actual hardware.
 You also need a Windows PC that works as a server.
 The Windows PC and the FM-7 must be connected by an RS232C (aka serial) cross cable.
 Modern PCs don't have an onboard RS232C connector.
 You probably want to get a USB to RS232C adapter like Sabrent USB to RS232C adapter:

-If your FM-7 series hardware is FM77AV20/40 or newer, you first need to enable RS232C.
-Start your unit, and type the following.

-POKE &HFD0C,5
-POKE &HFD0B,16
-EXEC -512

-If you are using FM77AV1/2 or earlier model, don't do this.
-If RS232C card is already installed, it is enabled as soon as you power on.
-Also POKE &HFD0B,16 will hang your FM-7 because $FD0B works the same as $FD0F where writing to this address will switch F-BASIC ROM into RAM mode, and immediately your prompt will be gone.

 You need to type a short program on FM-7.

 10 OPEN "I",#1,"COM0:(F8N1)"